paritytech/polkadot/roadmap/implementors-guide/guide.md

 The Candidate Backing subsystem is engaged in by validators in to contribute to the backing of parachain candidates submitted by other validators.

-Its role is to produce backed candidates for inclusion in new relay-chain blocks.
+Its role is to produce backable candidates for inclusion in new relay-chain blocks.
 It does so by issuing signed [Statements](#Statement-type) and tracking received statements signed by other validators.
 Once enough statements are received, they can be combined into backing for specific candidates.

 It also detects double-vote misbehavior by validators as it imports votes, passing on the misbehavior to the correct reporter and handler.